Andrew0Hill/UShapelet_CUDA/README.md

 <img src="https://github.com/Andrew0Hill/ParallelFinalProject/blob/master/withcuda/usage_chart.png" width="75%" align="middle">

 # Conclusion
 Overall, I think that parallelizing this algorithm with CUDA was a good idea.
 Even though I was not able to complete all three targets for my parallelization, the current version of my algorithm vastly outperforms the sequential version, with no loss in cluster quality.

+# Future Work
+In the future, I would like to parallelize the Hash Collision Checking portion of the program, so that all three of my parallelization targets will be complete.
+I would also like to investigate alternatives for computing the Gap Score.
+One method used by the authors for computing Gap Score involves taking a "fast" dot product between two vectors using FFT and Inverse FFT.
+GPUs can perform these operations quickly, so it could be possible to create an algorithm that performs Gap Score computation faster than my current implementation.